 1. Yellowstone Alliance Adventures

-Yellowstone Alliance Adventures offers Christian youth camps in Bozeman, MT, for 2nd to 12th-grade students.
+Yellowstone Alliance Adventures offers Christian summer camps in Bozeman, MT, for 2nd to 12th-grade students.
 Each camp has a 6:1 camper-to-staff ratio.

 For 3-5th graders, Trailblazer camp is packed full of ziplining fun, as well as camp games and worship songs.
 For 6-8 grade, Explorer camp is great for friendly competition with lots of games and challenges to participate in with cabin mates.
 They also have an archery camp to learn how to shoot with a bow and arrow and the process and art of how to make bows.